Heston Blumenthal facts for kids

 Kitchen Chemistry In Search of Perfection Crazy Delicious Big Chef Takes on Little Chef Heston's Feasts How To Cook Like Heston Heston's Fantastical Food Heston's Mission Impossible Inside Heston's World |

-Blumenthal's public profile has been increased by a number of television series, most notably for Channel 4, as well as a product range for the Waitrose supermarket chain introduced in 2010.
-He is the proprietor of the Fat Duck in Bray, Berkshire, a three-Michelin-star restaurant which is widely regarded as one of the best in the world.
+Blumenthal's public profile was boosted by a number of television series, most notably for Channel 4, as well as a product range for the Waitrose supermarket chain introduced in 2010.
 Blumenthal also owns Dinner, a two-Michelin-star restaurant in London, and a pub in Bray, the Hind's Head, with one Michelin star.

 Contents